CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/Deploy-Azure-Kubernetes-Cluster.md

 ### Exercise 2: Connect to the Cluster

 In this exercise, we connect to an AKS cluster.
-We start by opening the Cloud Shell in the Azure portal, select PowerShell, and set up a storage account if necessary.
+We start by opening the Cloud Shell in the Azure portal, selecting PowerShell, and setting up a storage account if necessary.
 We then configure the connection to our Kubernetes cluster and verify it by checking the cluster nodes to ensure they are ready.

-1. In the Azure portal click on **Cloud Shell**
+1. In the Azure portal, click on **Cloud Shell**

       ![](../images/a-sql-g2.png)